Welcome to NonViolent Owensboro!

 Meetings

 MEETINGS: 1st Monday of the month @ 6:30 PM.
-Currently, meetings are on Zoom, see details below.
+Currently, meetings are on Zoom; to receive the Zoom link contact Mary Danhauer, see Contact Information at bottom of this page.

 UPCOMING EVENTS 2023-

-This website isn't updated regularly or completely; visit us on Facebook for up-to-date information also see the footer on this page for contact information.
+Visit us on Facebook for up-to-date information also see the footer on this page for contact information.
+(This website isn't updated regularly or completely).

 Due to COVID we may move some events online, or hybrid.
 See contact email and phone below if you have any questions.